Chisw/gagu/gagu-website/src/pages/docs/introduction/project-origin.md

 Anywhere can run normally on Termux, so can I follow its example and make a package with more features?

-This way I can uninstall another App, and it seems impolite to tamper with other people's App at will.
+This way I can uninstall the App, and it seems impolite to tamper with other people's App at will.

 After studying the source code of Anywhere and trying out the NestJS online course, I decided to spend no more time on the apk anymore, let's start again!